 In 2012, I left Colorado again and accepted a position as Assistant Professor in the Division of Communication and Creative Media at Champlain College's Game Studio in Burlington, Vermont.
 Teaching aspiring developers to develop their own practice is rewarding.
 My years at Champlain were fulfilling and contributed significantly to my own growth and practice.

-The Game Studio program at Champlain is excellent and prepares students for a career in the commercial game industry.
+The program at Champlain is one of the best in the nation, and prepares graduates for a career in the commercial game industry.

 I have worked on a wide variety of teams, collaborating on game projects.
 My professional development experience includes 2D/3D artist, environmental artist, world builder, level designer, systems designer, level scripter, systems scripter, narrative designer, lead designer, creative director, feature producer, occasional grumpy badger and music composer.
 Over the years, I've had the chance to work in multiple game development roles, acquiring a unique range of perspective from within production teams.

 I am fortunate to be able to collaborate with exceedingly talented developers in various capacities on teams all over the world.
-To stay up-to-date on my creations, projects and endeavors, follow me on twitter or subscribe to my blog.
+To stay up-to-date on my creations, projects and endeavors, follow me on twitter, instagram or subscribe to my blog.
 Feel free to contact me here.